You hired a personal trainer -- congrats! But will you get the results you want? Here’s what a good trainer should do.

 “Didn’t sleep well last night?
 Let’s take it a bit slower.
 Woke up with knee pain?
 Let’s skip high-intensity exercises,” Fidder says.
 A good trainer will adjust workouts on the fly to keep you motivated and injury-free.

 Be Crystal Clear

 A good trainer doesn’t send you off on your own.
 “The reason you’re paying a trainer is to take the guesswork out of the fitness process,” says ISSA-certified personal trainer Jamie Hickey.
-During warmups, for example, he should explain how to stretch, how long to hold, which muscles to focus on, and why.
+During warmups, for example, they should explain how to stretch, how long to hold, which muscles to focus on, and why.

 Other signs of distraction are being late, disorganized, unprepared, or unfocused.
 If your trainer isn’t 100% present, it may be best to move on.